shizmob/smol/README.md

 A minimal crt (and `_start` funcion) are provided in case you want to use `main`.

+## smoldd

+`smoldd.py` is a script that tries to resolve all symbols from the hashes when imported by a `smol`-ified binary.
+This can thus be used to detect user mistakes during dynamic linking.
+(Think of it as an equivalent of `ldd`, except that it also checks whether the imported functions are present as well.)

 ## Internal workings

 `smol.py` inspects the input object files for needed library files and symbols.